 Acquired in 1925, this park was originally called "Green Fields" but was subsequently named after Gustav A. Lindberg, the first Superintendent of Parks at the Park District of Oak Park.
 The land had previously been used as a refuse dump.
 In 1972 the Oak Park River Forest Community Foundation established the Presidential Walk in Lindberg Park with the planting of 17 sugar maples, one for each of the 17 former Village of Oak Park Presidents.
 This tradition continues with a new tree planted as each village president ends their term in office.
 One of the ballfields is named for Merritt Lovett, a former Park Board Commissioner the Park District of Oak Park with funding from the Illinois Department of Natural Resources.
 The original design had included water gardens and roses transplanted from gardens dismantled after Chicago's Century of Progress World's Fair in 1934.
 Other improvements completed in 2000 included remodeling the comfort station and concession stand, resurfacing the tennis courts, installing irrigation under the fields, and replacing 120 trees.
 The tennis courts were resealed in 2009.
-A site master plan for Lindberg was completed in fall 2010 and updated in 2018.
-Identifiable needs included adding paths on the north and east sides to complete a walkway around the park, replacing backstops and fencing, improving security lighting, renewing the comfort station, improving field drainage, and adding "healthwalk" medallions around the park.
+A site master plan for Lindberg was completed in fall 2010.
+Identifiable needs included adding paths on the north and east sides to complete a walkway around the park, replacing backstops and fencing, improving security lighting, renewing the comfort station, improving field drainage, and adding "health-walk" medallions around the park.
 In 2014 with the help of a \$400,000 OSLAD grant, the district was able to complete improvements to the sports fields, added a picnic shelter and new playground, and improved the tennis courts and walkways.
-In 2015, landscaping work on the west side of the Trial Gardens took place to create a wonderful wildlife refuge.